Search

 Computer Vision Technology to Combat Coronavirus

-Researchers and governments worldwide try to explore new diagnostic and treatment techniques to battle the challenges of COVID-19.
+Researchers and governments worldwide are trying to explore new diagnostic and treatment techniques to battle the challenges of COVID-19.
 Computer Vision deals with how computers can analyze and understand visual information.
 With advances in deep learning, a subset of machine learning, computer vision methods have shown enormous scope in multiple application areas and industries, especially in healthcare and medical research.

 Some of the most popular computer vision applications in healthcare include disease diagnosis, prognosis, surgery, therapy, medical image analysis, and drug discovery.
 Hence, there is a vast potential to use AI vision technology to fight COVID-19 for disease diagnosis, prognosis, prevention, control, treatment, and disease management.

 In the following, we provide an overview of recent applications of computer vision for coronavirus control.
 Most of the applications listed are based on emerging technologies and by no means production-ready solutions.
-More medical research and data will be needed to build highly accurate yet practical deep learning products.
+More medical research and data will be needed to build highly accurate yet practical deep-learning products.

 Computer Vision for COVID-19 Diagnosis